tomtx/q-learning-demo/README.md

 > A demo of Q-learning for the introduction story about Reinforcement Learning

 ## Instructions
+1. download this repository
+2. activate your Python environmnet, e.g. get into your Python environmnet from your command-line interface
-Run the included Jupyter Notebooks from your Python environmnet by typing the following command in your command-line interface.
+3. start the Jupyter Notebook interface by typing the following command
 ```
 jupyter notebook
 ```
+4. navigate to the downloaded repository
+5. open the included notebooks (ipynb files)

 ## Requirements
 Install the following packages for your Python environment.